 Gibraltar Campion Facts

-- First of all, this delicate, yet gorgeous plant is known as the Gibraltar Campion.
+- First of all, this delicate, yet gorgeous plant remains known as the Gibraltar Campion.
 Further, the marvelous flower has a true story to tell.
 That’s because, among other things, this stunning work of Nature currently ranks as one of the rarest of all known plants.
 The species also goes by the less pronounceable scientific name of Silene tomentosa.

 - In fact, this marvelous little beauty remains so rare that, by the year 1992, experts believed it to be extinct.
 However, two years later, in 1994, a most fortuitous, at least for botanists and those who appreciate Nature, event occurred.
-That’s because, at that time, researchers accidentally rediscovered the remarkable species in the wild.
+That’s because, at that time, researchers accidentally rediscovered the remarkable species still living in the wild.

 - But, the truly gorgeous Gibraltar Campion nevertheless remains exceedingly rare in its natural habitat.
-Yet, thankfully for the species, botanists succeeded in propagating a few specimens.
+Thankfully for the species, however, botanists succeeded in propagating a few specimens.
 Therefore, these now exist at the Gibraltar Botanic Gardens.
 It presently, and quite understandably, holds an official status as an Endangered Species.

 Gibraltar Campion Physical Description

 Most notably, the gorgeous Gibraltar Campion classifies as a woody-based perennial plant.
 This occurs due to its genetic structure, which may surprise some amateur researchers.
 However, the remarkable flower holds this status despite the fact that the marvelous species strongly resembles a small flower.

 In addition, it remains relatively small in terms of physical size.
-In this manner, it proves that plants can be impressive in appearance.
-Further, the Gibraltar Campion attains an average height of about 16 in (40 cm).
+In this manner, it proves that plants can be impressive in appearance, regardless of sheer size.
+Further, the remarkable plant attains a maximum height of about 16 in (40 cm).
 But, the majority of individuals remain much smaller than this.

-Also, its beautiful small, two-lobed flowers of the Gibraltar Campion merit appreciation.
+Also, the beautiful small, two-lobed flowers of the Gibraltar Campion merit appreciation.
 That’s due to the fact that these commonly present a variety of colors to dazzle the eye.
-These range from a very pale pink to a pale violet, so the effect can be quite striking to observers.
+These delicate blooms range from a very pale pink to a pale violet in color.
+As a result, the effect can be quite striking to observers.

 - Kingdom: Plantae